 Wrongly identifying as Pa-pai-si-fu, scholars had postulated that Lanna had fought the Mongol as part of the Shan countries.
 The leadership of the three Shan brothers was also wrongly identified as Tai.
-Evidences show that under the control of Angkor, Pa-pai-si-fu or Muong Yang of Sip-son-pa-na fought against the Mongol' occupation while Lanna was at the contrary a close ally of the MOngols (The Fall of Nokor Thom: Notes: Pa-pai-si-fu).
+Evidences show that under the control of Angkor, Pa-pai-si-fu or Muong Yang of Sip-son-pa-na fought against the Mongol' occupation while Lanna was at the contrary a close ally of the Mongols (The Fall of Nokor Thom: Notes: Pa-pai-si-fu).

-- King Gnam Muang of Phyao
+- King Gnam Muang of Pyao

 As much as we know about the two first members of the Tai Pact, we have virtually no information about the background of King Gnam Muong.
-Northern Siam chronicles, having gone a great length to cover the origin of Mangrai and Ramakamheang, left Gnam Muang's past in the dark which leads us to believe that he was not local to the Siam country.
+Northern Siam chronicles, having gone a great length to cover the origin of Mangrai and Ramakamheang, left Gnam Muang's past in the dark, which leads us to believe that he was not local to the Siam country.
 At first, his title Ngam Muong does not sound like of northern Siam tradition.
-On the other hand, the name of his city Phyao also indicates a Burmese legacy of Pyuksettra.
+On the other hand, the name of his city Pyao also indicates a Burmese legacy of Pyuksettra.
 Contrary to general assumption by modern scholars that King Gnam Muoang was a local Siam king, indication shows instead that he was a Burmese King.